stefanpeidli/mousipy/README.md

 # Why?
 Many people just uppercase a mouse gene symbol to get the human ortholog in scRNA-seq data.
 This works in most cases, but fails for some.
 For example, there is no Cd8b gene in mice since the correct mouse ortholog to the human gene CD8B is Cd8b1.
-The gene CD8B is the defining marker for CD8+ T cells which would get lost by just uppercasing gene symbols but is correctly retained by mapping gene symbols with mousipy.
+The gene CD8B is a defining marker for CD8+ T cells which would get lost by just uppercasing gene symbols but is correctly retained by mapping gene symbols with mousipy.

 # Install